 The marked heading is shown with a green arrow.
+When within ±5° of the heading, the degrees display turns green.

 The reciprocal heading (180° from marked heading) is shown with a red arrow.
 When within $\pm 5^{\circ}$ of the reciprocal heading, the degrees display turns red.